 #3.
 Foundation seed

 Actually, it is the progeny of breeder seed.
 Generally, it can be produced in two stages viz.
 Stage I and Stage II.
-The farms of State Agril.
-Universities, Taluka Seeds Farms, other Govt. farms, State Seeds Corporations and Private seed companies produce this seed.
+The farms of State Agricultural departments, universities, Taluka Seeds Farms, other Govt. farms, State Seeds Corporations, and Private seed companies produce this seed.

-Generally, foundation seed plots need registration for certification with state seed certification agency.
-They are jointly inspected by a team consisting of Divisional Seed Certification Officer, concerned crop breeder and District Seed Certification Officer when foundation seed meets minimum seed certification standards including field tests.
+Generally, foundation seed plots need registration for certification with a state seed certification agency.
+They are jointly inspected by a team consisting of Divisional Seed Certification Officer, concerned crop breeder, and District Seed Certification Officer when foundation seed meets minimum seed certification standards including field tests.

-After the certification, as foundation seed and after processing and testing of seed completed bags are tagged with white coloured tag and label together.
+After the certification, as foundation seed and after processing and testing of seed completed bags are tagged with white-colored tag and label together.
 Generally, the sealed bags come with a lead seal size of foundation tag of 15 X 7.5

 #4.
 Certified seed or Registered Seed